Worcester Tramways Company: City of Worcester Tramways Company

-The City of Worcester Tramways Company purchased the Worcester tramway from the liquidator in 1889 Despite investment which included converting the double track in Broad Street between the Crown Inn and Falcon Inn to interlaced track with 4 ft 6 in clearances, this new company was unable to improve the financial position and the company was purchased by Pritchard Green and Company, consulting engineers of Birmingham on 13 August 1893.
+The City of Worcester Tramways Company purchased the Worcester tramway from the liquidator in 1889.
+Despite investment which included converting the double track in Broad Street between the Crown Inn and Falcon Inn to interlaced track with 4 ft 6 in clearances, this new company was unable to improve the financial position and the company was purchased by Pritchard Green and Company, consulting engineers of Birmingham on 13 August 1893.

 Worcester Tramways Ltd

 The Worcester Tramways Ltd took over the assets on 27 February 1894.
 The new company appointed Richard Robert Fairburn as manager.
-Fairburn introduced horse bus services to outlying villages.
+Fairburn introduced horse-drawn omnibus services to outlying villages.
 The Shrub Hill line was suspended in 1896 but subsequently re-opened.
-By 1900 the company had seven double-deck and two single-deck tramcars, eight double-deck and three single-deck horse buses.
+By 1900 the company had seven double-deck and two single-deck tramcars, eight double-deck and three single-deck omnibuses.
 The 104 horses operated 3¼ miles of tramway and five bus routes of 18 miles in length.

 In 1898 British Electric Traction gained control of the company.
 Plans were put in place for modernisation and electrification of the system.
-The Worcester Tramways Act 1901 and the Worcester (Extension) Light Railway Order 1902 gave the British Electric Traction subsidiary company, Worcester Electric Traction Company, authority to upgrade, extend and electrically operate a narrow gauge tramway.
+The Worcester Tramways Act 1901 (1 Edw.
+7. c. cxci) and the Worcester (Extension) Light Railways Order 1902 gave the British Electric Traction subsidiary company, Worcester Electric Traction Company, authority to upgrade, extend and electrically operate a narrow gauge tramway.

 On 31 October 1902 Worcester Electric Traction Company took over the Worcester Tramways Company, which was finally dissolved in 1906.